-A loss to Cal State University Northridge earlier in the day fresh on Basallo’s mind, she methodically shoots shot, after shot, after shot.
+A loss to CSUN earlier in the day fresh on Basallo’s mind, she methodically shoots shot, after shot, after shot.
 Having gone 1-6 from the field against the Matadors, a startlingly low shooting percentage compared to her overall 42 percent average, Basallo was determined to make sure she did better in the next game.

 “I just wanted to get back in the gym,” Basallo said. ”It keeps me going, it keeps me on my feet.”

 With the gym to herself, Basallo shoots 250 makes, repeats moves to the baskets, and practices ball handling.
 It’s a familiar routine that the San Francisco native has perfected over the years.